Many people today are transforming their residences into smart homes. And for a good reason – modern smart home technology is incredible.

-Natural lighting is undoubtedly not an issue here, but instead, you need a very soft amount of soft light.
+Natural lighting is undoubtedly not an issue here; instead, you need a very soft amount of light.
 A good reading lamp on your nightstand is a good idea.
-In addition to this, you’ll want to try some accent lighting along the ceiling, over your headboard, or a window valance.
+In addition, you’ll want to try accent lighting along the ceiling, over your headboard, or a window valance.

-Sleep experts are quick to say that entirely dark bedrooms provide the best sleeping environment.
+Sleep experts quickly say that entirely dark bedrooms provide the best sleeping environment.
 Studies indicate that darkness is undoubtedly the answer to a good night’s sleep.

 Of course, not everyone likes to sleep in a dark room.
 Some people want minimal light for security reasons, and others have small children afraid of the dark.

-Depending on your situation, try to go for the darkest room that satisfies all conditions.
+Depending on your situation, choose the darkest room that satisfies all conditions.
 You could even add a light touch of relaxing audio for additional soothing.

-This is the setting you’ll want to establish for a romantic evening with your companion.
+You’ll want to establish this setting for a romantic evening with your companion.

 Here’s an excellent way to establish a comfortable, romantic environment.
 Start with your sleep setting – with nightstand lamps turned off.
 Now try adding a little more accent lighting, or a little less – and see what happens.

-You can also add some romantic music and try a few colored lights as well.
+You can also add some romantic music and try a few colored lights.

 Combining everything into your smart home settings

-Now that you have some idea of establishing an ambiance using mood lighting in your home, it’s time to implement those into your smart home.
+Now that you have some idea of establishing an ambiance using mood lighting, it’s time to implement those into your smart home.

-Your end goal is being able to command your digital voice assistant (DVA) to “set mood lighting in the den” or to “set lighting for sleep,” and then watch everything spring to life for you.
+Your end goal is to be able to command your digital voice assistant (DVA) to “set mood lighting in the den” or to “set lighting for sleep,” and then watch everything spring to life for you.

-This means you have to install smart bulbs, switches, plugs, and/or receptacles into each of your rooms.
-Establish your preferred mood light setting and give it a name so that your DVA understands and remembers the configuration.
+This means installing smart bulbs, switches, plugs, and/or receptacles in your rooms.
+Establish your preferred mood light setting and give it a name, so your DVA understands and remembers the configuration.

-Believe me; this sounds a lot harder than it really is – you’ll see once you start setting things up.
+Believe me; this sounds harder than it is – you’ll see it once you start setting things up.